 Yvette’s range, experience and results have earned her extensive recognition.
 From 2009–2019, Yvette has been ranked as a leading General Commercial Litigator by Chambers USA, which has noted that clients call her “a force of nature” with “every arrow in her quiver that you would want,” who “doesn’t look for the usual cookie-cutter, classic legal responses,” who has particular “expertise in whistleblower and investigation matters,” and is “so dynamic, her command of a room and her ability to get what she needs for a client is unmatched.”
 She has been recognized as one of America’s Top 100 High Stakes Litigators and in the inaugural Benchmark Labor & Employment guide in 2018.
 Yvette has been selected as one of the “Best Lawyers in Dallas” 2016–2019 in the Business/Commercial Litigation category, 2018 in the Security Litigation/Enforcement category and featured on DCEO’s “Dallas 500” list from 2015–2019.
 She received the 2015 Texas Lawyer Lifetime Achievement Award and the “Thought Leadership” award by Corporate Counsel and Inside Counsel’s 2019 Women, Influence & Power in Law Awards.
 In 2013, she was named a “Rainmaker” by Diversity and The Bar magazine and honored in 2012 as one of the 20 “Most Powerful and Influential Women” in Texas by the Texas Diversity Council, and in 2012–2020 as one of the “Top 250 Women in Litigation” in the United States by Benchmark Litigation.
 One enthusiastic client added: “In litigation no matter what your circumstances, she can put you in the position—no matter what happens she’ll be there with you.”
 She has also been selected as one of 20 “Women of Excellence” honored nationwide by Hispanic Business Magazine.
-Most recently, Yvette has been selected to appear in Latino Leaders Magazine 2018 Top Latino Lawyers and listed as one of the Most Powerful Latinas in Law.
+Yvette has been selected to appear in Latino Leaders Magazine 2018 and 2020 as a Top Latino Lawyer and is listed as one of the Most Powerful Latinas in Law.
 Finally, she served on the Board of Directors of the State Bar of Texas.

 She also is recognized for her community involvement in charitable activities.
 In 2016, Yvette was named a recipient of The Girls Inc. Women of Achievement Award.
 She has received the prestigious Dallas ADL Schoenbrun Jurisprudence Award for her outstanding leadership and exemplary contributions to the community.